ehsanlotfi/cheatsheets/english.md

 ##### 74- Have you thought about confronting him?
 - Do you really think that's a good idea?
 - That might work.
-- H'm not really sure that would work.
+- I'm not really sure that would work.
 - That's not a bad idea.

 ##### 75- Are you up for going out tonight?